close

 Free

 Muslims welcome visitors into mosques all over Germany during Open Mosque Day.
-October 3 is the date specially allocated to Open Mosque Day each year, being the anniversary of the reunification of Germany and therefore symbolising the unity of Muslims and German culture.
+October 3 is the date specially allocated to Open Mosque Day each year, being Unity Day in Germany.
+This is the anniversary of the reunification of Germany and therefore symbolises unity throughout Germany, including Muslim and German culture.
 With it comes a sense of solidarity and respect, which is what the event stands for.

 A day of open mosques in Germany